0x384c0/chrome_gpt_proxy/README.md

 * use buttons or hotkeys while mouse over `Hotkeys Area` or pressing `Alt` (Up - Start/Stop, Left - Stop, Right arrows - Stop and send)

 ### TODO:
-* chat support Bing, Bard
-* swithch audio device
-* global hotkeys
-* auto paste initial prompt
+* multiple chats in one window
+* Unit Tests for all ChatInteractors, runtume tests
-* generate keyword for search and show results
+* generate keyword for search in given document
-* runtime self diagnostics and UI for quick fixes